checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

  and teardown scripts.
 The point is that the `process.env.SOME_VARIABLE` stays in your code and are only interpreted when a check executes on the Checkly cloud.

-Here is an example of a Playwright script using an `ENVIRONMENT_URL` variable to define the page the visit.
+Here is an example of a Playwright script using an `ENVIRONMENT_URL` variable to define the page to visit.
 We also added a fallback value in case that variable is not defined for some reason.

 ```ts